luckysunda/CKY_Parser/README.md

 # CKY Parser and Experiments
 This is the third assignment of NLU.
-In this assignment we have two tasks first is to implement CKY and then second task is to compare two short and two long sentences with existing online parsers.
+In this assignment we have two tasks, first is to implement CKY and then second task is to compare two short and two long sentences with existing online parsers.

 ## How to run
 First preprocess the tree bank to replace single occurence terminals with "\<unk\>"